JeanPeyreMesMots/osx-password-dumper/README.md

 ## Overview

 This bash script is designed for use in CTFs or ethical penetration testing on macOS systems.
 It extracts and processes password-related data for user accounts on the system.

-## Features

-- Extracts user password data from macOS systems
-- Generates hash values for each user
-- Supports customization and integration with other tools

 ## Prerequisites